Bad Boy Records

+Bad Boy Entertainment, doing business as Bad Boy Records, is an American record label founded by Sean Combs in 1993.
+The label's first signee, the Notorious B.I.G., gained significant commercial success following the release of his 1994 single "Juicy".
+Following this, the label signed other hip-hop and R&B acts, including Faith Evans, Mase, 112, Total, the Lox, Shyne, and Carl Thomas.
+At its peak in 1997, Bad Boy was worth an estimated US$100 million.
+During the 2000s, Bad Boy Records signed several notable artists, including French Montana, Machine Gun Kelly, Janelle Monáe, and Cassie Ventura.

+In 2023, Combs founded a successor label titled Love Records.
+This venture was created to independently release his fifth studio album, The Love Album: Off the Grid, in September of that year.

 History

 Beginnings

-After his climb from a non-paid internship to becoming an A&R executive at Uptown, Sean "Puffy" Combs was fired in 1993 by Andre Harrell and founded his own label, Bad Boy Records, later that year.
+After his climb from a non-paid internship to becoming an artists and repertoire executive at Uptown Records, Sean Combs was fired in 1993 by Andre Harrell and founded his own label, Bad Boy Records, shortly after.
 The label's first release was "Flava in Ya Ear" by Craig Mack, followed quickly by Mack's debut album, Project Funk da World in 1994.
-On the heels of these releases came "Juicy" and Ready to Die, the lead single and debut album from The Notorious B.I.G. (a.k.a.
-Biggie Smalls), released the same year.
+On the heels of these releases came "Juicy" and Ready to Die, the lead single and debut album from the Notorious B.I.G., released the same year.
 While Mack's album went Gold, Ready to Die achieved multi-platinum success.
-Dominating the charts in 1995, B.I.G. became one of the genre's biggest names of the day and Bad Boy's premier star.
+Dominating the charts in 1995, the Notorious B.I.G. became one of the genre's biggest names of the day and Bad Boy's premier star.
 Also in 1995, the label continued its success with platinum releases by Total and Faith Evans.
-Bad Boy, meanwhile, staffed a bevy of in-house writer/producers, including: Easy Mo Bee, Chucky Thompson and D Dot—all of whom were instrumental in producing many of Bad Boy's most noted releases during this time.
+Bad Boy, meanwhile, staffed a bevy of in-house writer/producers, including: Easy Mo Bee, Chucky Thompson and D-Dot—each of whom are credited on a bulk of Bad Boy's releases during this time.